casper-network/casper-node/EVM.md

 - Ethereum signed transaction hash: `hash`.
 - Exactly one Casper `Approval` containing the Ethereum secp256k1 signature.

+The generic transaction initiator is not stored as another EVM transaction field. `EvmTransaction::initiator_addr()` derives `InitiatorAddr::Eoa(transaction.from())` on demand.
+This keeps the 20-byte EVM identity intact and avoids requiring callers such as sidecar's `eth_call` path to fabricate a Casper `AccountHash` for an Ethereum address.

 `evm::Hash`, `evm::Topic`, and `evm::TransactionHash` are `Digest`-backed
 wrappers, but their constructors preserve the supplied 32 bytes as raw Ethereum values.
 They do not hash the bytes again. `evm::Hash` is used for